James E. Boyd (politician): Early life

 Boyd was born in County Tyrone, Ireland, on September 9, 1834.
 He moved to Belmont County, Ohio, with his family in 1844.
 His education was in the common schools.
 As he grew older, James and his brother, Joseph Boyd, managed the Boyd Ranch just west of Gibbon, Nebraska, and eventually married Anna Henry, an army doctor stationed at Fort Kearny, on August 22, 1858.
 The Boyd ranch served as a stopping point for travelers moving out west along the Oregon and Mormon Trails.

 Travelers who had tired or worn out horses or oxen could trade for well-rested animals capable of pulling the large wagons across the Nebraska Prairie.
-As the Ranch business started to plummet, Joseph, sold his share of the ranching enterprise to James who then invested in 24 mule teams and other pieces of equipment to start a freight business.
-Among the first freight brought out from Missouri was lumber for a new ranch house, built between 1864 and 1868, at the Trails and Rails Museum today.
-While his two previous business enterprises made the Boyd Ranch well known across the state and the country, James secured a contract with the Union Pacific to build 300 miles of track.
-As a result of this contract, the James Boyd family became very wealthy and lead him to many more endeavors.
+As the Ranch business started to plummet Joseph sold his share of the ranching enterprise to James who then invested in 24 mule teams and other pieces of equipment to start a freight business.
+Among the first freight brought out from Missouri was lumber for a new ranch house built—between 1864 and 1868—at the Trails and Rails Museum today.
+In addition to his two previous business enterprises which made the Boyd Ranch well known across the state and country, James secured a contract with the Union Pacific to build 300 miles of track.
+As a result of this contract, the James Boyd family became very wealthy and lead to his involvement in many more business endeavors.